Sunnybank

 How does the suburb of Sunnybank's income rank nationally?

-The suburb of Sunnybank's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Sunnybank's median income among taxpayers is $41,637 and the average income stands at $54,778, which compares to figures for Greater Brisbane's of $58,236 and $72,799 respectively.
+The suburb of Sunnybank shows a median taxpayer income of $41,637 and an average of $54,778 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is below the national average, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
 Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $45,763 (median) and $60,206 (average) as of September 2025.

 What is the disposable income in the suburb of Sunnybank?